-A cleft occurs when certain body parts and structures do not fuse together during fetal development.
+A cleft occurs when certain body parts and structures do not fuse together during foetal development.
 Clefts can involve the lip and/or the roof of the mouth, which is made up of both hard and soft palate.
-In developing countries, the vast majority of children with clefts will never receive the reconstructive surgery they need.
+Around the world, many children with clefts will never receive the reconstructive surgery they need.

 No one knows exactly, but most experts agree that the causes of cleft lip and/or palate are multifactorial and may include a genetic predisposition as well as environmental issues such as drug and alcohol use, smoking, maternal illness, infections, or lack of Vitamin B, also known as folic acid.
 In most cases, it is not known what has caused a cleft lip and/or palate, but research is ongoing to better understand the condition.

 Children with untreated clefts face physical difficulties eating, breathing, hearing, and speaking.
 Cleft treatment alleviates many of these difficulties, ultimately enabling them to thrive.

 Reconstructive surgery for clefts has evolved over more than half a century, and today’s techniques and procedures have come a long way.
 The surgery today is simple and the transformation is immediate.
 Patients see their smile for the first time, parents cry tears of joy, and lives and communities are changed forever.

 For as little as £150, you can help cover the costs of a cleft surgery, transforming a child’s life forever.